-According to the child's or youth's best interest, homeless students will continue to be enrolled in their school of origin while they remain homeless or until the end of the academic year in which they obtain permanent housing.
-Instead of remaining in the school of origin, parents or guardians of homeless students may request enrollment in the school in the attendance area the student is actually living.
+In making a determination as to which school is in the homeless student's best interest to attend the district will presume that it is the students's best interest to remain According to the child's or youth's best interest, homeless students will continue to be enrolled in their school of origin while they remain homeless or until the end of the academic year in which they obtain permanent housing.
+Instead of remaining in the school of origin, parents or guardians of homeless students may requestunless such enrollment in the school in the attendance area the student is actually livingis againist the wishes of a parent, guardian or unaccompanied youth.